diem/off-chain-reference/docs/complex_state_machine.md

 As a reminder: two VASPs participate in the off-chain protocol.
 They each can define a `PaymentCommand` that create or update a single `PaymentObject`.
 Each `PaymentCommand` is sent to the other VASP in a `CommandRequestObject` and responded to by a `CommandResponseObject`.
 A `success` status in the response indicates that the object is updated by both VASPs (a command `failure` indicates the command is invalid, and a protocol failure indicates the command should be resubmitted at a later time).

 The state machine of the protocol is described in the figure below.
+An implicit abort state for the sender is available (SABORT) when the sender is expected to provide a command; similarly an implicit receiver abort state (RABORT) can be reached when the receiver is expected to provide a command.
+The full state transition diagram, including abort states, is available in the appendix.

 A state is determined by the tuple of the status of the Sender and Receiver Actors of the latest Payment Object, and two flags `Sx` and `Rx`.
 The exact fields in the payment object for Sender and Receiver actor status are `sender`->`status`->`status` and `receiver`->`status`->`status`.
 The flag `Sx` and `Rx` are set when the Sender or the Receiver has included `additional_kyc_data` in the actor field (`Sender`-> `kyc_data` -> `additional_kyc_data` and `Receiver`-> `kyc_data` -> `additional_kyc_data` respectively).